Reinami/sanic_crud/README.rst

 sanic_crud
 =================================

-This is a deprecated if anyone has a fork they want i can add here, but for me personally this is not a project that i have the time for, nor have for a while now.
+This is a deprecated for me personally this is not a project that i have the time for, nor have for a while now.
 But i wanted to make it officialy for everyone.
+The latest fork is here: https://github.com/lesssn/sanic_crud/

 |Build Status|   |PyPI|   |PyPI version|